-As soon as your baby's teeth start to come through, you can

-a baby toothbrush and use it with a tiny smear of fluoride toothpaste.
+As soon as your baby's teeth start to come through, you can start brushing their teeth.
+Buy a baby toothbrush and use it with a tiny smear of fluoride toothpaste.
 Check with your dentist whether the brand you are using has enough fluoride for your baby's needs.
 Don't worry if you don't manage to brush much at first.
-The important thing is to get your baby used to teethbrushing as part of their everyday routine.
+It is important to to get your baby used to teethbrushing as part of their everyday routine.
+Let your baby have their own toothbrush too as this can help make it fun.
 You can help by setting a good example and letting them see you brushing your own teeth.